 CONTACT: Call Mimi Feliciano-Hix (805) 546-3156 for the class schedule and reservations.

 Visit their FaceBook page for recent information: HERE

 Ongoing resource training calendar for December 2018: Found Here

 The Family Care Network serves foster and high-needs children, youth and families on the Central Coast.
-Our partners, including individual volunteers, families and organizations, are dedicated to a sole purpose of improving the quality of life of others by surrounding them with compassionate assistance, care and guidance.
+Our partners, including individual volunteers, families, and organizations, are dedicated to the sole purpose of improving the quality of life of others by surrounding them with compassionate assistance, care, and guidance.
 The Family Care Network operates 17 distinct, accredited programs designed to strengthen and preserve families and individuals within five service divisions:

 Location: 1255 Kendall Rd San Luis Obispo, CA 93401